knightazura/ghost-sdk/Git-workflow.md

 Ghost tries to use labels to indicate what aspect of the code base an issue belongs to, and we try to avoid workflow labels.
 We do have a `[TOP PRIORITY]` label that is used to indicate when an issue is required to close a milestone, and a `[QA]` label to tell QA engineers about any issues which require particular testing attention.

 `[epic]` issues are intended for managing groups of issues.
-The are not a unit of work, but rather used for managing smaller projects within a milestone.
+They are not a unit of work, but rather used for managing smaller projects within a milestone.

 We also have a special label `[beginner]` which is used to indicate that an issue may be good for people who are new to the Ghost code base (as opposed to new to development), this is to help new contributors get their first commit :)